imixs-cloud

 $ kubectl apply -f apps/MY-APP/

 In Kubernetes all resources and services are typically described in separate files.
-Use a naming convention to create an implicit order in which way your objects should be created.
+We recommend using a naming convention to create an implicit order in which way your objects should be created.

 |+ whoami/